Willo Flood: Dundee United (first permanent spell)

 Flood in action for Dundee United back in 2011, in the pre-season friendly match against Bohemians.

 At the start of the 2012–13 season, Flood scored in the UEFA Europa League qualifying third round tie, against Dynamo Moscow, in a 2–2 draw.
 However, he was unable to help Dundee United overturn the deficit in the return leg, as the club loss 5–0, resulting in their elimination from the tournament.
 On 17 August 2012, Flood played a key role in a match against Dundee United's rival, Dundee when he set up two goals, in a 3–0 win.
 Since the start of the 2012–13 season, Flood continued to establish himself in the first team, playing in different midfield positions.
 On 7 December 2012, he scored his second goal of the season, in a 3–0 win against rivals, Dundee.
 On 9 February 2013, Flood scored his third goal of the season, in a 3–1 win against Hearts.
 On 11 May 2013, he played in the right–back position for the first time this season against Inverness Caledonian Thistle and set up a winning goal for Gary Mackay-Steven, in a 2–1 win.
-Flood's season did not impact him, as he found himself being out with injuries and suspension on five separate occasions throughout the season.
+Flood's season did not impact him, as he found himself being out with injuries and suspension on five occasions throughout the season.
 At the end of the 2012–13 season, Flood made forty–five appearances and scoring three times in all competitions.
 For his performance, he was named the supporters' player of the year award.

 At the end of the 2012–13 season, Flood stated his desire extend his contract and to stay at the club, and he expected 'something can get sorted'.
 New appointed manager Jackie McNamara, who replaced Peter Houston, said he was keen for Flood to stay at Dundee United.
 During his second two-year spell at the club, he made 69 appearances and scoring three times.